 Each type of grass creates a different texture and feel in the paper, whether it be spinifex, oat grass, woollybutt, kangaroo or kerosene grass.
 The different seasons also produce differences in the papers.

-We continue to experiment with blending and texture, using plants, flowers, clay, sand and cow poo as well as other things like the bangtails from the cattle.
+In addition, we continue to experiment with blending and texture, using plants, flowers, clay, sand and cow poo as well as other things like the bangtails from the cattle.

 The paper is suitable for an endless array of uses and we are investigating lots of them.